-Once the paint dried, I grabbed some scraps of felt from my stash- a mottled green for the stem, and black for the jack-o-lantern face.
+Once the paint dried, I grabbed some scraps of felt from my stash- a mottled green for the stem, and black for the jack-o-lantern face…all of which I cut out free hand.
 Oh, and some fabric glue to attach my felt pieces to the now-orange wicker.

 I mean, come on- how cute is that??